 In accordance with the relevant laws and regulations of the PRC, the PRC subsidiary is required to appropriate 10% of its profit after tax, prepared in accordance with the accounting regulation in the PRC, to the statutory reserve fund until the statutory reserve balance reaches 50% of the registered capital.
 Such reserve may be used to reduce any losses incurred or to increase capital.

 Exchange reserve

-Translation reserve comprises the exchange differences arising on the translation to presentation currency.
+Exchange reserve comprises the exchange differences arising on the translation of the financial statements of the Company and certain subsidiaries to presentation currency.

 31. RELATED PARTY TRANSACTIONS